Climate and Average Weather Year Round in İstanbul Turkey

-The wetter season lasts 6.9 months, from October 1 to April 30, with a greater than 19% chance of a given day being a wet day.
+The wetter season lasts 7.0 months, from October 2 to May 1, with a greater than 19% chance of a given day being a wet day.
 The month with the most wet days in İstanbul is December, with an average of 9.5 days with at least 0.04 inches of precipitation.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
 The month with the most days of rain alone in İstanbul is December, with an average of 9.1 days.
-Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 31% on December 12.
+Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 31% on December 13.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year. İstanbul experiences significant seasonal variation in monthly rainfall.

 Rain falls throughout the year in İstanbul.
-The most rain falls during the 31 days centered around December 8, with an average total accumulation of 2.9 inches.
+The month with the most rain in İstanbul is December, with an average rainfall of 2.8 inches.

-The least rain falls around July 21, with an average total accumulation of 0.6 inches.
+The month with the least rain in İstanbul is July, with an average rainfall of 0.6 inches.